vimpunk/hugo-blog/content/post/servo-internals.md

 ---

-I recently started contributing to Mozilla's [Servo](https://github.com/servo/servo), a new browser engine experiment, eventually intended to be merged into Firefox.

-I take a lot of notes as I walk through the code base (it's quite vast--at the time of writing the Rust portions alone are 1.5M CLOC), and I thought I'd put them online, primarily for myself as future reference, but also in hopes that it may be useful for others starting out.
+I recently started contributing to Mozilla's [Servo](https://github.com/servo/servo), and I take a lot of notes while walking through the code base.
+I decided to furnish them with explanations and put them online--primarily for myself as future reference, but also in hopes that it may be useful for others.

 <!--more-->